Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Abstract

 \section{Abstract}

 Optically pumped atomic magnetometers (OPAMs) offer high sensitivity at room temperature and are increasingly considered for portable magnetic sensing in geomagnetic-field environments.
 Here we report a handheld-scale, single-beam scalar $^{87}$Rb OPAM with a sensor-head volume of approximately 110~mL.
 The device operates in an all-optical Bell-Bloom configuration and uses digital lock-in, dispersive tracking of the $^{87}$Rb Larmor resonance, implemented with a hybrid electronics stack that combines in-house control hardware with commercial modules.
 A single frequency-modulated laser beam performs both pumping and probing without RF coils.
-In an unshielded indoor environment, the magnetometer exhibits a noise floor below 6~pT/$\sqrt{\mathrm{Hz}}$ near 80~Hz and a measurement bandwidth of 200~Hz.
+All signal processing is realized in Python on a single-board computer paired with a commercial off-the-shelf (COTS) data-acquisition module, enabling immediate deployment without dedicated signal-processing hardware.
+The magnetometer has an intrinsic in-band field sensitivity of approximately 21~pT/$\sqrt{\mathrm{Hz}}$, estimated from the lock-in dispersion slope, over a 0.1--30~Hz closed-loop in-band region with a digital-output rate of 200~samples/s.
 In an unshielded Earth-field deployment, we detect repeatable transient magnetic signatures from a controlled elevator motion sequence and quantify standoff observability over sensor-elevator distances from 1.25~m to 10~m.
 These results show that compact scalar OPAMs can provide bandwidth and range-resolved event sensitivity suitable for field-deployable magnetic anomaly detection and infrastructure monitoring in realistic geomagnetic environments.